akka/akka/akka-docs/src/main/paradox/stream/stream-refs.md

   A useful way to think about stream refs is:
   "like an `ActorRef`, but for Akka Streams's `Source` and `Sink`".

-  Since they refer to an already existing, possibly remote, `Sink` or `Source`.
+  Stream refs refer to an already existing, possibly remote, `Sink` or `Source`.
   This is not to be mistaken with deploying streams remotely, which this feature is not intended for.
 @@@